BeyondPrototyping/WorkshopWeb2023/_papers/paper_29.md

 author2_name: Stefanie Mueller
 author2_affiliation: MIT

-abstract: "We present a set of wearable toolkits for applications ranging from artistic performance to neuroscience.
+abstract: 'We present a set of wearable toolkits for applications ranging from artistic performance to neuroscience.
 The development of these projects allowed discovering engineering and strategic mistakes over the years.
-From embedded electronics to eTextiles and materials science, our research leans towards accessible and reproducible smart fibers to democratize conformable wearable devices."
+From embedded electronics to eTextiles and materials science, our research leans towards accessible and reproducible smart fibers to democratize conformable wearable devices.'

-pdf: electrofab23-final29.pdf
+pdf: beyond_prototyping_23-final29.pdf
 ---